mrdrbob/aoc-2020/README.md

 I still feel like my pattern of removing an item from the map so I can mutate it, and the re-inserting is probably idiomatically wrong.

 The big question then is: will this scale for part 2???

+### Day 17 - Part 2

+Spoiler: it did scale, after just manually adding another dimension to my structures.
+It does take a few seconds to calculate the final total, but technically works.
+I'm sure there are a lot of places I could optimize this.
+I allocate a vector to get a list of neighboring points, and that could probably just be an iterator instead.
+I check points multiple times when iterating through possibilities.
+I also remove/insert a lot of items from the world space, when I probably could be mutating those items directly instead.
+But, to put my feelings on this matter in technical terms: `¯\_(ツ)_/¯`.

+It would be interesting to take the structures (`Point4d`, `Space4d`) and abstract out the number of dimensions, allowing for an arbitrary number of dimensions.
+I'm certain it could be made to work, but that's for someone with more free time and skill than me.